antoinechalifour/playlist.party-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+I use [Figma](https://www.figma.com/file/TgDRFpznOVcL5mpdQ47dKCXT/Mixyu) to work on the design part.

 ![screenshot](./art/screenshot.png)

 > Playlist Party is a collaborative playlist builder.
 You **need** a premium Spotify account to use it.